Shower Posse: 1992–1993 leadership succession

+Transnational distribution and media infiltration

+During its operational peak in the 1980s and 1990s, the Shower Posse's transnational narcotics network relied heavily on an elite infrastructure that intersected with high-profile Jamaican media and political circles.
+Sworn depositions later unsealed by federal authorities and presented before the Supreme Court of the United States unmasked veteran national journalist and Jamaica Labour Party (JLP) activist Tino Geddes as a long-term operative deeply embedded within the gang's central hierarchy.

+Geddes, who maintained intimate personal and operational access to successive Shower Posse leaders—including Claudie Massop, Lester Lloyd "Jim Brown" Coke, and Christopher "Dudus" Coke—coordinated logistics alongside Colombian syndicate handlers.
+Federal investigative briefs disclosed that this alliance with the Medellín Cartel facilitated widespread arms trafficking, international money laundering pipelines, and major enforcement operations in South Florida, including the October 1986 DuPont Plaza Hotel double homicide in Miami orchestrated to eliminate rogue cartel launderers.

 In popular culture

 The 2014 novel A Brief History of Seven Killings by Marlon James features a gang called Storm Posse, who share many features with Shower Posse, based in a fictionalised version of Tivoli Gardens named "Copenhagen City".

 Christopher Coke and the Shower Posse were the subject of an episode of the Netflix documentary series, Drug Lords, released in 2018.
 34 members of the Jamaican Shower Posse were indicted by the Bureau of Alcohol, Tobacco and Firearms in 1988 for RICO which included 62 count indictment.
-All listed in the indictment including Jim Brown aka Lester Coke and Vivian Blake were arrested and convicted.
+All listed in the indictment including Jim Brown Lester Coke and Vivian Blake were arrested and convicted.
 Jim Brown however died in Jamaican Police custody right after he was ordered to be extradited to the US.